 The following document describes the components of the administrative review process.
-This set of guidelines has been adapted for administrative units that are designed to promote student learning and development and significantly enhance student learning.
 These guidelines are reviewed and revised each year based on feedback from participants.
-These guidelines are in effect for all reviews starting in January 2017 and thereafter.
+These guidelines are in effect for all reviews starting in January 2018 and thereafter.

 At a minimum, each administrative unit is required to undertake at least one review over a seven-year cycle.